Fluffernuttersandwich/Better7D2DbyFNS/README.md

 <img width="1280" height="931" alt="image" src="https://github.com/user-attachments/assets/6a93fcdd-7338-45c2-854c-e8e8043cf94e" />

-There are are some good users like cinnaspice and ZeroWulhf, but the majority of people there are toxic in their negativity.
+There are are some good users like cinnaspice and Zer0Wulf, who have plugged Smorgasbord there, and I appreciate it, but the majority of people there are toxic in their negativity.

+**Be a wizard, not a goblin!**

 <img width="640" height="795" alt="image" src="https://github.com/user-attachments/assets/3281c1cc-9819-48c9-ae71-2063b94ce86e" />